 - Expanding the qualitative analysis in the initial market assessment to include quantitative analysis of potential uses.

 From the October 25, 2017 public input meeting at the City Library: Fast Forward to the year 2037 and see what future Burlington residents are communicating to their family and friends about this great place to live, work and play!

-The redevelopment planning process is moving right along.
-After several Brownfield Sponsor Group Meetings, consultation with the Planning Commission and City Council, and three well-attended public meetings, the Draft Area Wide Plan is available at the link below.
-Please provide us your thoughts and comments by using the form on the "INPUT" page of this website.
+The redevelopment planning process is complete.
+After several Brownfield Sponsor Group Meetings, consultation with the Planning Commission and City Council, and three well-attended public meetings, the Final Area Wide Plan is available at the link below.